matzman666/PyPipboy/README.md

 It connects to a running Fallout 4 game ([www.fallout4.com](https://www.fallout4.com/)) (using the Companion App interface) and receives data from the game.
 This data can then be accessed using an event-driven interface.
 Furthermore it can also send commands to the game.

+[PyPipboyApp](https://github.com/matzman666/PyPipboyApp) is a GUI application build on top of PyPipboy.

 # Features

 Currently implemented features are: